iron-io/gridiron/python/github/README.md

 # GridIron

-GridIron is a collection of examples that showcase the benefits of [SendGrid](http://www.sendgrid.com) and [Iron.io](http://www.iron.io) together to deliver powerful and scalable email solutions.
+GridIron is a collection of examples that showcase the benefits of using [SendGrid](http://www.sendgrid.com) and [Iron.io](http://www.iron.io) together to deliver powerful and scalable email solutions.

 ## Github Notifications